 CRID3 sodium salt

-Potent NLRP3 inflammasome inhibitor; closes the active conformation of NLRP3 to the inactive state.
+CRID3 sodium salt is a potent NLRP3 inflammasome inhibitor; closes the active conformation of NLRP3 to the inactive state.
 Directly interacts with the Walker B motif within the NLRP3 NACHT domain.
 Inhibits IL-1β, IL-18 and IL-1α production (IC50 values are 7.2, 10.3 and 12-18 nM, respectively).
 Selective for NLRP3 over NLRC4 inflammasome and Toll-like receptor signaling.
 Reduces severity of experimental autoimmune encephalomyelitis, skin inflammation and airway inflammation in mice.
 Also glutathione S-transferase omega 1 inhibitor.
 Orally bioavailable.

 Sold for research purposes under agreement from Pfizer Inc